LIV4D/MAPLES-DR/docs/source/welcome/quickstart.rst

-The same method can be used to specify a local path from where the library should read MAPLES-DR data, instead of downloading them from Figshare.
+The same method can be used to specify a local path where the library should read MAPLES-DR data, instead of downloading them from Figshare.

 .. code-block:: python